 Before pottery - I was burning out.
 Let me take you on my journey.

-but when we are at our lowest, we can't see that in ourselves.)
+but when we are at our lowest, we can't see that in ourselves.

-Despite my trepidation, there was something about the class that kept me going back, and that something was that nobody else cared about what I made.
+That something was that nobody else cared about what I made.
 If it was good or bad, if it showed any technical skill, it didn't matter.

 The focus, instead, was on turning up, on who wanted milk in their coffee.
 The focus was on humans.
 Humans just muddling along, taking time for themselves to make the same things our ancestors have been making for tens of thousands of years: cups, bowls, and art.